 1.06.
-Establish an Exhibition and Visitor Space on the River
+Future Vision: Exhibition space and visitor services on the river

 For many years, residents of Wagga Wagga have called for the city to turn its 'face' towards its most significant natural asset, the Murrumbidgee River.
-The junction of the Wollundry Lagoon and the river, adjacent to the Wagga Wagga Civic Centre, is a key site that, if an attractive cultural facility were developed, would act as a stepping stone connecting the city centre and the Riverside precinct.
+The junction of the Wollundry Lagoon and the river, adjacent to the Wagga Wagga Civic Centre, is a key site that, if an attractive cultural facility were developed, would act as a stepping stone connecting city and Riverside.